frifster/chacol/README.md

 # Chacol: The Dungeon Chronicles

-A modern 3D dungeon crawler game website built with React, TypeScript, Three.js, and Tailwind CSS.
+A modern 2D dungeon crawler game website built with React, TypeScript, and Tailwind CSS.

 ## Features

 - Responsive design for all devices
-- Interactive 3D scenes using Three.js
+- Interactive 2D scenes
 - Modern UI with Tailwind CSS
 - Type-safe development with TypeScript
 - SEO optimized